top of page

 Mullin Hotel

-Built 166 years ago, in 1847, when West Virginia was the western part of Virginia, the hotel was originally known as the Moorefield Hotel Company and the stockholders included Charles Carter Lee, eldest brother of Robert E. Lee.
-In its day it was considered to have every modern convenience.
-Of course, there was no central heating – each room had a fireplace; there was no indoor water or plumbing, no air conditioning, no automobiles parked in front and no paved streets to drive your wagon or ride your horse and most people either arrived by wagon or horseback.
+Built in 1847 when West Virginia was the western part of Virginia, the hotel was originally known as the Moorefield Hotel Company and the stockholders included Charles Carter Lee, eldest brother of Robert E. Lee.
+In its day the hotel was considered to have every modern convenience.
+Each room had a fireplace and common areas were well appointed and spacious.
+Most people either arrived by wagon or horseback.

 Open Courtesy of the Hardy County Historical Society and Ivan Cowger, III.